mathjax/MathJax-docs/web/components/accessibility.rst

 =============

-The `explorer` component allows readers to explore a mathematical expresion interactively.
+The `explorer` component allows readers to explore a mathematical expression interactively.
 When an expression is focused (by tabbing to it, or by clicking on it), a reader can "enter" the expression by pressing shift-space on the keyboard.
 The arrow keys then move the reader through the expression (down moves to more detail by selecting